-Up to this tutorial, we focused on the Node class in Godot as that’s the one you use to code behavior and and most of the engine’s features rely on them.
+Up to this tutorial, we focused on the Node class in Godot as that's the one you use to code behavior and most of the engine's features rely on it.
 There is another datatype that is just as important: Resource.

-Nodes give you functionality: they draw sprites, 3D models, simulate physics, arrange user interface, etc. Resources are data containers.
-They don’t do anything on their own: instead nodes use the data contained in resources.
+Nodes give you functionality: they draw sprites, 3D models, simulate physics, arrange user interfaces, etc. Resources are data containers.
+They don't do anything on their own: instead, nodes use the data contained in resources.

 Texture, Script, Mesh, Animation, AudioStream, Font, Translation.

 When the engine loads a resource from disk, it only loads it once.
 If a copy of that resource is already in memory, trying to load the resource again will return the same copy every time.
 As resources only contain data, there is no need to duplicate them.

 Every object, be it a Node or a Resource, can export properties.
 There are many types of Properties, like String, integer, Vector2, etc., and any of these types can become a resource.
 This means that both nodes and resources can contain resources as properties: